andergtk/localhost-looking-good/README.md

 + Show the Virtual Hosts status.
 + Display the subdirectories, that don't have a index file, looking good.
 + Display custom 404 page.
++ 9 theme options to let the localhost so you.

 ## Supported